googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 This is also useful for making global adjustments to heights, and proportions for a range of glyphs, by adjusting just one cvt.
 Global adjustments to proportions in complex script fonts, can help provide more space for Bolder weights, for example, helping to make the rendering much clearer on-screen.

-## Adding new CVT's for Devanagari
+## Adding new CVT’s for Devanagari

 Now that we have taken some measurements from the font outlines, we can build some new cvt’s for use in hinting the Devanagari.
-The illustration above shows four key measurements taken from representatinve glyphs.
-We can add futher cvt’s when required, for any other aligment zones, that can be determined in the font.
+The illustration above shows four key measurements taken from representative glyphs.
+We can add further cvt’s when required, for any other alignment zones, that can be determined in the font.

 To add the new cvt’s, open the Control program.
 At the end of the control program add the following cvt entries, starting with the next available ID number, in this case cvt number 167. _(Because this font contains a Latin Subset, the Autohinter has already generated cvt’s for the Latin font)_

 Add four new cvt’s, for ‘Main Headline Height’, ‘Headline overshoot’, ‘Baseline’, and ‘Baseline undershoot’ using the measurements taken from the outlines.
 Compile and Save the Control Program.
-These new cvt’s are now available for use, and can be referenced in the VTTTalk Hinting code of individual glyphs.
+These new cvt’s are now available for use, and can be referenced in the VTTtalk Hinting code of individual glyphs.

 /***** Devanagari Height cvt’s *****/